Minimum Monotone Spanning Trees: Introduction

-Particularly relevant to our study is the \emph{Rooted Monotone MST problem} introduced by Mastakas and Symvonis~\cite{mastakasSymv17} and further studied by Mastakas~\cite{mastakas21}.
-In that problem, given a set $S$ of $n$ points with a designated root $r \in S$, the task is to compute an MST such that the path from $r$ to any other point of~$S$ is monotone.
-Mastakas~\cite{mastakas18} extended this setting to multiple roots.
+Particularly relevant to our study is the \emph{Rooted Monotone MST problem} introduced by Mastakas and Symvonis~\cite{mastakasSymv17}.
+In that problem, given a set $S$ of $n$ points with a designated root $r \in S$, the task is to compute an MST such that the path from $r$ to any other point of $S$ is monotone.
+In contrast to the $\MMST$ problem, which requires satisfying the monotonicity of all $n \choose 2$ paths between the points of $S$, in the rooted version of the problem, monotonicity is required only for $n-1$ paths.
+Mastakas and Symvonis~\cite{mastakasSymv17} showed how to compute a rooted MST that is monotone with respect to one and two orthogonal directions.
+Mastakas~\cite{mastakas18} extended their study by considering point sets with multiple roots and required monotone paths from each root to any other point in the point set.
+Moreover, he showed how to realize an arbitrary rooted tree as a rooted MST with respect to a single direction of monotonicity~\cite{mastakas21}.